mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 #### Step 2: First Linear Transformation

-The input is first transformed using weights and biases:
+The input is first transformed using weights and biases.
+Each neuron computes a weighted sum:

 $$z^{[1]} = W^{[1]} \cdot x + b^{[1]}$$